david-a-siegel/MPRAudit/README.md

 (1) RNA_counts1, (2) DNA_counts1, (3) RNA_counts2, (4) DNA_counts2, (5) sequence_indicator1, (6) sequence_indicator2

-Counts do not need to be integer, they can be normalized or transformed.
+Note that counts do not need to be integer, they can be normalized or transformed.

 For pairs of sequences, "sequence_indicator" tells MPRAudit which sequences are paired, and they may have different numbers of clones.
 For instance, there might be two pairs of sequences with different numbers of clones, and the data file might look like:\
 6,7,6,7,1,1\